Mouad-Lembarek/Mouad-Lembarek/README.md

 ## About

-I'm an AI Engineer & Software Engineer, and Lead Manager @ **Cylindrique**, focused on building intelligent systems, automation, and software products.
+I'm an AI Engineer & Software Engineer, and Lead Manager, focused on building intelligent systems, automation, and software products.
 I'm also an **n8n Ambassador**, passionate about AI, automation, and sharing knowledge with the developer community.

 My approach: **understand the problem → simplify it → build the solution.**